 Elon Musk’s legacy is firmly embedded in our lives.
 And no wonder, because he is considered a genius and a damn good inventor.
-The latest product innovations inspired by his inventions and ideas are themed games and slots, such as Tesla Power (check out this casino site, for more information)

 After having exploded in 2020 (+740%), Tesla’s share price continued to gain momentum at the beginning of the year.
 With a gain of nearly 5% shortly after the opening of trading on Wall Street, the electric vehicle manufacturer sees its capitalization approaching that of Facebook.

 Tesla has ticked off the very ambitious target it had set itself, namely to deliver half a million vehicles in 2020.
 The market applauds this new delivery record by propelling the stock (recently included in the S&P) to a new historical high, at $740 (+4.9%) less than an hour after the opening of Wall Street.

 This new leap, following the 740% surge recorded in 2020, brings the group’s market capitalization to more than 700 billion, bringing the manufacturer – currently the world’s 8th largest market capitalization – closer to Tencent (708 billion) or Facebook (770 billion).

 Tesla’s market valuation now surpasses those of Toyota ($215 billion), Volkswagen ($98.8 billion), Daimler (including the owner of Mercedes, $75 billion), General Motors ($58.5 billion), Ferrari ($57.8 billion), BMW ($57.3 billion), Honda ($47.5 billion), Hyundai ($40.2 billion), Fiat Chrysler ($37.1 billion), Ford ($34.3 billion) and PSA ($25 billion) combined ($672 billion in total).